pregnant woman on the beach during sunset

 It is not required to have a midwife during the pre-natal or post-natal period.
 However, many families find it helpful to have a midwife who may provide a different type of care during pregnancy than your OBGYN (more on the difference between OBGYN and midwife in this article).

-Your midwife will visit you regularly at home after your baby is born to do check-ups for the mother and baby, and offer advice to the new family.
+After your baby is born, your midwife will visit you regularly at home to do check-ups for the mother and baby, and offer advice to the new family.

 How do midwives work?